JessicaFlo25/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I am shouting out Angelica from my cohort because she always had energy and always encouraged me whenever I felt drained or lost all hope.
+I also appreciate one of the instructors from Cohort 2 (I did not catch his name) who sat with us and used monitors to show the code